 - Serial Port 1 / (COM 1): [/dev/ttyS1] Used to connect to alarm monitoring system for signals communicated via RS-232.
-See Appendix E for a list of Alarm messages generated. - Serial Port 2 /(COM 2): Not used. - Monitor, CRT (VGA): Connect a video monitor for initial configuration. - Ethernet Port 1 [ENET1]: Can be used for a dedicated crossover Ethernet cable connection to a 7170-C IP-Link transceiver using no additional network hardware or as a connection to an Ethernet Hub/Switch using a standard straight through Ethernet cable.
-Pre-configured factory default to static IP address 192.168.0.101. - Ethernet Port 2 [ENET2]: Not used. - HDMI: Not used. - USB: - For initial receiver configuration connect a keyboard and a mouse to USB ports.
+See Appendix E for a list of Alarm messages generated. - Serial Port 2 /(COM 2): Not used. - Ethernet Port 1 [ENET1]: Can be used for a dedicated crossover Ethernet cable connection to a 7170 IP-Link transceiver using no additional network hardware or as a connection to an Ethernet Hub/Switch using a standard straight through Ethernet cable.

+Pre-configured factory default to static IP address 192.168.0.101.

+- Ethernet Port 2 [ENET2]: Not used. - HDMI: Connect a video monitor for initial configuration. - DPORT DO NOT CONNECT - USB: - o For initial receiver configuration connect a keyboard and a mouse to USB ports.
 Once configured, access to the MultiNet Receiver is done through a computer workstation connected by network through ENET1. ★ - Line printer is connected to a USB port.
-Printer must be ULC Listed for "Signaling Use".
+The printer needs to be UL-864 listed for "Signaling Use".